The stable graph: the metric space scaling limit of a critical random graph with i.i.d. power-law degrees: Introduction

 This shows that, in order to understand further the geometric properties of our limit object, a key role will be played by the family of random $\R$-graphs $((\mathcal{G}^{(m)}, d^{(m)}, \mu^{(m)}), m \ge 0)$.
 These are studied in depth for $\alpha \in (1,2)$ in the companion paper~\cite{GoldschmidtHaasSenizergues}; the Brownian case was the subject of the earlier paper \cite{ABBrGo2}.
 From the absolute continuity relation (\ref{eqn:reln}), for any $\alpha \in (1,2]$ it is straightforward to see that $(\mathcal{G}^{(m)}, d^{(m)}, \mu^{(m)})$ has Hausdorff dimension $\alpha/(\alpha-1)$ almost surely, since this is true of the appropriate Brownian/$\alpha$-stable tree and one cannot change the fractal dimension by making finitely many vertex-identifications.

-The branch-points of the $\alpha$-stable tree are almost surely all infinitary, and this property is inherited, via absolute continuity, by $(\widetilde{\mathcal{T}}^{(m)}, \widetilde{d}^{(m)})$ for $\alpha \in (1,2)$.
+The branch-points of the $\alpha$-stable tree are almost surely all infinitary (i.e.\ removing any of them breaks the tree into infinitely many connected components), and this property is inherited, via absolute continuity, by $(\widetilde{\mathcal{T}}^{(m)}, \widetilde{d}^{(m)})$ for $\alpha \in (1,2)$.
 It follows from the properties of the excursion $\mathbbm{e}^{(m)}$ (see \cite{GoldschmidtHaasSenizergues} for an in-depth discussion) that the vertex-identifications in $(\widetilde{\mathcal{T}}^{(m)}, \widetilde{d}^{(m)})$ are almost surely all from a leaf to a branch-point of infinite degree.
 In contrast, in the $\alpha=2$ case, the vertex-identifications are almost surely all from a leaf to a point of degree 2 (see \cite{ABBrGo1,ABBrGo2}).

 In \cite{ABBrGo2,GoldschmidtHaasSenizergues}, it is further shown that one may explicitly determine the law of the \emph{kernel} of $\mathcal{G}^{(m)}$ (that is, the multigraph with edge-lengths which encodes its cycle structure), and that $\mathcal{G}^{(m)}$ may be constructed by gluing together randomly rescaled Brownian/stable trees.
 Finally, it is shown in \cite{ABBrGo2,GoldschmidtHaasSenizergues} that $\mathcal{G}^{(m)}$ possesses a \emph{line-breaking construction}, that is, a recursive construction which starts from the kernel and successively glues on line-segments of random lengths to random points, obtaining a convergent sequence of approximations to the final $\R$-graph.